karsonkalt/houseplant_helper/DEVNOTES.md

 - Use flash on the failed user signin page?
 - build a flash helper to do that?
 - display errors on the signup page with new template.
+- Build in if record error or 404
+- Rescue from errorr name with method to use